submariner100/PokeGotcha/README.md

 3. Using the MVC Standard model and creating separate Class files
 4. Designing a user friendly UI view
 5. Encapsulating Data
+6. Using collectionViews and collectionViewCells to add pokemon images and labels to the application